 NODE_ENV environment variable to

 staging.
-You might also want to use less expensive service and database plans in staging.
+You might also want to use less expensive service and database instance types in staging.
 Finally, you can use Render’s pull request previews in addition to a permanent staging environment.